There Are More Free Condoms at the Winter Olympics Than Ever Before

 With 2,925 athletes from 92 countries, the 2018 Winter Olympics set a record for the largest number of competitors ever at the storied event.

-The PyeongChang Games also set another record that has nothing to do with sports — more free condoms will be doled out at Olympic Village and other venues at the 2018 competition than any other previous Winter Olympics.
+The PyeongChang Games also set another record that has nothing to do with sports — more free condoms at the Olympics will be doled out at Olympic Village and other venues at the 2018 competition than any other previous Winter Olympics.

-Athletes received 110,000 condoms — the most of any previous Winter Olympics — this year in PyeongChang.
+Olympic athletes received 110,000 condoms — the most of any previous Winter Olympics — this year in PyeongChang.
 That’s more than 37 condoms per athlete, which are worth about $93,370, according to Korea Biomedical Review, a local news agency.
-The company Barunsengkak donated 100,000 of the condoms, and the Korean Association for AIDS Prevention donated the other 10,000, the news outlet said.
+The company Barunsengkak donated 100,000 of the condoms at the Winter Olympics, and the Korean Association for AIDS Prevention donated the other 10,000, the news outlet said.

 Condoms at the 2018 Winter Olympics are available at the Olympic Village, the stadiums and at the press center.
 A representative from the Olympics did not respond immediately to a request for comment.